movementlabsxyz/movement-hack/book/src/ch01-02-dispersion-of-move.md

 # The Dispersion of Move

-This lesson will walk you through on the history and expansion of Move, a key smart contract language developed originally for the Diem project by Facebook, but now used across various blockchains.
+This lesson will walk you through the history and expansion of Move, a key smart contract language developed originally for the Diem project by Facebook, but now used across various blockchains.

 ## The Origin: Facebook's Dream